JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 The command action is available to activated marines as long as the marine player has at least one command point remaining.
 When this action is chosen, the number of command points is decremented, and the number of AP remaining for the activated marine is incremented.

+When a marine with a "deactivated" token in their cell performs a move action (by prior conversion of a command point), the deactivated token is also moved to the new cell.
+When a marine with a "deactivated" token in their cell takes any action other than "unjam" (by prior conversion of a command point), any "guard" or "overwatch" tokens are removed from their cell.

 ## Movement Actions

 An activated unit may choose to move one cell forward (in the direction the token is facing), move one cell diagonally forward, move one cell backward, or move one cell diagonally backward (each subject to the appropriate AP cost) assuming the destination cell is a corridor and does not contain a closed door, marine, alien, or blip.
 AP costs for movement are listed in the table above.
 Aliens or blips are also allowed to move sideways.
 Units may also turn left or right.